lchski/oct-nwtb-explorer/src/wards.md

 _The histogram cuts off ${stop_times_oi_per_stop_above_cutoff.filter(s => s.source === 'current').length} stop(s) in the current schedule and ${stop_times_oi_per_stop_above_cutoff.filter(s => s.source === 'new').length} stop(s) in the new schedule where buses arrive more than ${stop_times_oi_cutoff} times during the selected timeframe._

-Here are key measures for bus arrival frequency in ${ward_oi.name}:
+Here are key measures for bus arrival frequency at stops in ${ward_oi.name}:

 Measure   | Current     | New
 ---------- | ------------ | ----------